Configuration #

 ifdownstream_package_name

-is set.- (deprecated) Else recursively search the tree and use the first spec file found.
+).- (deprecated) Else recursively search the tree and use the first spec file found

 If there are only test jobs with skip_build